trabbel/AntSimulator/README.md

 #   Current Metric

 The proportion of benevolent ants bringing the food back to the home divided by all ants (include malicious).
-If we want to have it divide by only all benevolant, please add `1` at the end of command.
+If we want to have it divide by only all benevolant, please add `1` at the end of command. `2` and `3` are similar to `0` and `1` in terms of the divisor but the denominator for `2` and `3` is cumulative food count.
+To sum up,

+   - `0` : # of benevolent ants bringing food back to home/# of all ants [Default]
+   - `1` : # of benevolent ants bringing food back to home/# of benevolent ants
+   - `2` : # of food at home/# of all ants (cumulative food count/# of all ants)
+   - `3` : # of food at home/# of benevolent ants (cumulative food count/# of benevolent ants)

+# Automatic Script for gathering experiment data

+There is a automatic script for running a set of experiments (like change in ratio of malicious ants as a linear increment function or such) in `data_gathering.py`.
+Inside you can edit the code to suit your work but the basic idea behind it is to use simple string manipulation and python subprocess to run the script.
+Ideally, bash script would work too but to export the result into numpy matrix (`.npy` file) for further plotting so python is required.